Max Kepler Player Props: Twins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in MLB.
+- The Diamondbacks pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have the 24th-ranked team ERA among all MLB pitching staffs (4.60).
+- The Diamondbacks' 4.67 team ERA ranks 25th across all league pitching staffs.

-- The Diamondbacks rank 21st in baseball in home runs surrendered (137 total, 1.2 per game).
+- Diamondbacks pitchers combine to allow 141 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- The right-hander last appeared on Tuesday against the San Francisco Giants, when he went 6 2/3 innings, allowing two earned runs while giving up five hits.
+- In his most recent appearance on Wednesday against the San Francisco Giants, the righty threw six innings, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.